elephantrobotics/mycobot_docs/mycobot_280_Risc-V_en/3-FunctionsAndApplications/6.developmentGuide/python/6_gripper.md

 **`set_gripper_state(flag, speed, _type=None)`**

-- **Function: ** Let the gripper enter the specified state at the specified speed
+- **Function:** Let the gripper enter the specified state at the specified speed
 - **Parameter description:**
   - `flag`: 1 indicates the gripper is closed, 0 indicates the gripper is open.
-  - `speed`: indicates how fast the specified state is reached, the value range is 1~100
+  - `speed`: indicates how fast the specified state is reached, the value range is 0~100
   - `_type`: Gripper type, the default is adaptive gripper
     - `1`: Adaptive gripper
     - `2`: Five-finger dexterous hand